skylight-hq/skylight.digital/_blog_posts/kin_lane_interview.md

 **Chris Cairns: What was most surprising to you about joining Skylight?**

 **Kin Lane:** Just how serious the Skylight team is about disrupting the traditional government consulting model.
 Whether it's pushing the [microconsulting model to combat overengineered contracts](/blog/supplement-your-team-with-specific-digital-expertise-through-our-microconsulting-services/) or open-sourcing their intellectual assets (such as methodologies) for public knowledge gain (Skylight is completely open by default), Skylight is driven to redefine what it means to be a modern government consultancy.
-I'm also pleasantly surprised by the extent to which everyone has rallied to support me in building-out an API practice.
+I'm also pleasantly surprised by the extent to which everyone has rallied to support me in building out an API practice.
 They take the time to invest in my success.

 **Chris Cairns: What would you tell your colleagues from a previous job who were contemplating coming to Skylight?**